Sunrise over the Mediterranean

 Now that I am done with Athens I am headed for Olympia, birthplace of the Olympics.
 I have talked with John every couple of days and he is having a great time on the Camino de Santiago in

 It does not look like much but here the Athenians met in one of the first democratic processes.

-Santiago in Spain.
+Spain.
 He has promised a blog entry or two so you can look forward to those.